 CONFIDENTIALITY PRIVILEGE ENGAGEMENT LETTER

-The Internal Revenue Code, as amended by the Internal Revenue Service Restructuring and Reform Act of 1998, extends a CPA–client confidentiality privilege to qualified tax advice that we provide to you.
+The Internal Revenue Code, as amended by the Internal Revenue Service, sometimes extends a CPA–client confidentiality privilege to qualified tax advice that we provide to you.
 In order to ensure that all communications resulting from tax advice is covered under the privilege umbrella of the Act, I am asking you to confirm the following arrangements:

 I will provide tax advice as needed or requested to meet specific objectives or generally to meet long-term tax related goals and objectives.